Three Dimensional Theory of the Ion Channel Laser: Discussion

 \section{Discussion}

-We have presented the most complete theory of the ICL to date, accounting for 3D effects, diffraction, mode shape, frequency and betatron phase detuning, and nonzero emittance and energy spread.
+We have presented the most complete theory of the ICL to date, accounting for 3D effects, diffraction, transverse radiation shape, frequency and betatron phase detuning, and nonzero emittance and energy spread.
 Additionally, we have developed a novel numerical algorithm for solving the ICL equations which we have used to compute results for a range of different parameters.
 Finally, we have discussed in detail the nature of the ICL's beam quality requirements, deriving emittance constraints and the optimal Gaussian beam distribution for lasing in an ICL.

 At the same time, there are many topics we have left to future work.
-We focused on the off-axis planar configuration of the ICL, leaving out discussion of circular and elliptical configurations.
+We focused on the planar off-axis configuration of the ICL, leaving out discussion of circular and elliptical configurations.
 Longitudinal spacecharge effects which are important in some regimes are ignored in our theory.
 While we discuss the microscopic physics and the effect of detuning on ICL performance, we believe both these topics warrant further investigation.
 What we believe to be the most pressing topic for future research however is running 3D PIC simulations of physical ICL configurations.

 Compared to the FEL, the ICL trades a less stringent energy spread constraint for a more stringent emittance constraint.
 In Section \ref{sec:phasespace} we showed how the right transverse phase space distribution can relax these constraints somewhat for asymmetric bunches.
+These constraints could be relaxed further by using a bunch with a linear $x$ dispersion, although we did not examine this case in detail.
 Hypothetical parameters of an x-ray and visible light ICL are shown in Table~\ref{tab:parameters}.
 Achieving such extreme parameters almost certainly would require a bunch from a plasma injector.
 Plasma injectors are an active area of research, with multiple plasma injection schemes demonstrating in PIC simulations the ability to inject order kA peak current bunches with emittances of order 10nm \cite{xu2022,xu2017,li2022, hidding2012, li2013,dalichaouch2020}.
-We speculate that with a plasma source that transitions from a wide radius to a narrow radius, an off axis plasma injected bunch could lase in an ICL without ever having to outcouple from the plasma.
+We speculate that with a plasma source that transitions from a wide radius to a narrow radius, an off-axis plasma injected bunch could lase in an ICL without ever having to outcouple from the plasma.

 A proof of principle experiment \cite{litos2018} is planned in the near term at the Facility for Advanced Accelerator Experimental Tests II (FACET-II) \cite{joshi2018, yakimenko2019} at SLAC National Accelerator Laboratory.